merely-useful/py-rse/index.md

 which you can't edit directly.
 Instead, you check out a working copy of the code, edit that code, then commit changes back to the repository.
-In this way, version control records a complete revision history (i.e. of every commit), so that you can retrieve and compare previous versions at any time.
+In this way, version control records a complete revision history (i.e., of every commit), so that you can retrieve and compare previous versions at any time.
 This is useful from an individual viewpoint, because you don't need to store multiple (but slightly different) copies of the same script